-The Danish Bankers Association recommends that the members respond to all the recommendations of the Committee on Corporate Governance.

-By law Danske Bank is required to state its position on the recommendations issued by the Committee on Corporate Governance.
-As presented in this report, Danske Bank complies with all recommendations.

-2. The Danish Bankers Association recommends that the members prepare and publish a code of conduct describing the company's core values and the conduct desired in terms of the company's management and operations.

-Danske Bank has a code of conduct which is available on www.danskebank.com.
-Employees of Danske Bank, including the Executive Board, and the Board of Directors abide by the code of conduct.

-The Danish Bankers Association recommends that the members use a well-described, structured process when recruiting candidates for the board of directors and possibly bring in external expertise.

-The process for the selection and nomination of candidates to the Board of Directors has been agreed by the Board of Directors as part of the action plan for future Board composition.
+1. The Danish Bankers Association recom- mends that the members respond to all the recommendations of the Committee on Corporate Governance. • The Company complies By law Danske Bank is required to state its position on the recommendations issued by the Committee on Corporate Governance.
+As presented in this report, Danske Bank com- plies with all recommendations.
+2. The Danish Bankers Association recom- mends that the members prepare and pub- lish a code of conduct describing the com- pany's core values and the conduct desired in terms of the company's management and operations. • The Company complies Danske Bank has a code of conduct which is available on danskebank.com.
+Employees of Danske Bank, including the Executive Board, and the Board of Directors abide by the code of conduct. З. The Danish Bankers Association recom- mends that the members use a well- described, structured process when recruit- ing candidates for the board of directors and possibly bring in external expertise. • The Company complies The process for the selection and nomination of candidates to the Board of Directors has been agreed by the Board of Directors as part of the action plan for future Board composi- tion.
 The Board of Directors uses an external consulting firm in order to help identify and assess potential candidates.

-4. The Danish Bankers Association recommends that those members whose articles of association contain provisions determining that board members may only be elected from a limited group of individuals explain the background to these restrictions.
+- 4. The Danish Bankers Association recommends that those members whose articles of association contain provisions determining that board members may only be elected from a limited group of individuals explain the background to these restrictions. - 5.
+The Danish Bankers Association recommends that board members embark on a training programme in banking operations as soon as possible and at the latest six months after joining the board, unless the board member concerned already possesses up-to-date, special banking skills.
+The programme should reflect the company's size, business model and complexity.